-It seems like it doesn’t matter what you do, but politics are everywhere—TV, social media or talking to friends and family.
+It seems like it doesn’t matter what you do, but politics are everywhere—on TV, social media, or talking to friends and family.
 With the 2020 election and impeachment hearings, the information is nonstop.
 This leads to information overload and has caused many people to feel stressed out and anxious.
 Just how bad is this for your health?
 What can you do to decrease the mental exhaustion that the continuous news about political causes?

 Despite it being commonplace, many people don’t know how to deal with all of this stress.
-Since stress can cause both physical and emotional symptoms, such as headaches, stomachaches, feeling nervous or feeling anxious, it can make living every day challenging.
-Many health experts point out that while these symptoms might seem minor, they can lead negative effects on your health when they continue over a long period of time, such as increase your risk for a heart attack, stroke and depression.
+Since stress can cause both physical and emotional symptoms, such as headaches, stomachaches, feeling nervous, or feeling anxious, it can make living every day challenging.
+Many health experts point out that while these symptoms might seem minor, they can lead to negative effects on your health when they continue over a long period of time, such as increasing your risk for a heart attack, stroke, and depression.
 Even if you aren’t directly affected by one of these issues, being exposed to it with the frequency and hostility that we are can still cause stress.

 In order to reduce your stress level that is related to politics, there are things that you can do.
 According to the APA, the first step is to limit how much information you expose yourself to.
 This means turning off your phone, computer, and TV.
 Find something else to do, such as going outside or hanging out with friends.
 Avoid discussions about politics if you think it will result in conflict.
 When you do engage in consuming political information or talking with others, do it in a way that allows you to have just enough information to be informed and know that not everyone will agree with you, which is okay.